Freight forwarding services industry highest in terms of number of establishments

 Expense refers to cost incurred by the establishment during the year whether paid or payable.
 This is treated on a consumed basis.
 Valuation is at purchaser price including taxes and other charges, net of rebates, returns and allowances.
 Goods and services received by the establishment from other establishments of the same enterprise are valued as though purchased.

 Value added is gross output less intermediate input.
 Gross output for Transportation and Storage sector is the sum of the total income (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
-Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others; goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; payouts and other expense.
+Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others (less rent expense for land); goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; and other expense.

 Change in inventories is equivalent to the value of inventories at the end of the year less the value of inventories at the beginning of the year.